marcgreen/semantic-joplin/similar-notes/src/notes.md

 using dot product for similarity, vs cosine. latter requires the magnitudes to be the same, which is done through data normalization.

+webgl backend is erroring on windows (passthrough is not supported, GL is disabled). wasm backend has errors about perf-tools and smt else. node has errors about missing aws-sdk and some other modules...
+- oh, looks like wasm BE doesn't support USE (according to npmjs.com). wonder if this is still true
+- trying cpu BE just to test semantic similarity scores with my main corpus of notes (on my win box)
+  - get the same GL is disabled error as with webgl
+- this gpu init error is an issue on electron's GH, recent comments from Sept 2021

 ## top2vec notes

 ### how top2vec uses USE for document similarity